Greek Life

 Any student is welcome to join a fraternity.
 However, it is highly encouraged to join a fraternity in the fall semester of your freshman year.
 The transition to college from high school can be difficult, and getting involved on campus, especially in a fraternity, can help to ease the transition.
 Also, many students point to their early involvement in a fraternity as a key factor in developing leadership skills and furthering their campus involvement.
 If you do decide to join a fraternity after your freshman year, chapters will take sophomore and upper class new members.

-Contact Sam Whiting, IFC VP of Recruitment, with questions about recruitment.
+Contact Caedmon Hunt, IFC VP of Recruitment, with questions about recruitment.

 ifcrec@auburn.edu